basho/riak_kv/docs/SecondaryIndexQueries.md

 The following pre-reduce *indices*  functions exist, these functions work on all indices at once, returning a new set of indices.

-- `indices_with`:  Reduces the set of named index terms to the once provided in the argument
+- `indices_with`:  Reduces the set of named index terms to the once provided

-- `indices_without`: Reduces the set of named index terms to all but provided in the argument
+- `indices_without`: Reduces the set of named index terms to all but provided

-- `indices_coalesce`: Replaces the set of provided named index terms into one new index term with provided name.
+- `indices_coalesce`: Replaces the set of provided named index terms into one new index term given as argument

 Once extracts and filters have been applied the Map/Reduce pipe will pass on a list of {{Bucket, Key}, IndexData} tuples to the next stage, where IndexData is the list of all index terms resulting from the pre-reduce functions, The index terms are encoded as a list of {attribute, value} tuples, where the attirbute is the earlier mentioned index term name and value is the actual index term.